 Around a third of stroke survivors experience post-stroke depression, and 20% will suffer from emotionalism within six-months of their stroke.
 Our Emotional Support service can help.
 If you are involved in planning or providing health and social care, your role is crucial in helping stroke survivors and carers deal with the emotional impact of stroke, which can be just as devastating as the physical.

 When a physical illness like stroke is accompanied by mental illness, it worsens various outcomes, including a survivor’s life expectancy.
 Healthcare costs for patients with long-term conditions, who also have depression, are typically 45% higher than those without.

 Who is the service for?

 Our Emotional Support Service helps those affected by stroke come to terms with what has happened to them.
-The service is for stroke survivors and carers who require specialist emotional support interventions at Level 3 of the National Institute for Health and Care Excellence (NICE) approved four-tier model of psychological support.
+The service is for stroke survivors and carers who require specialist emotional support interventions at level 2 of the Stepped Care Model for psychological interventions after stroke.

 Referrals will usually come through the core Stroke Recovery Service, which regularly reviews peoples’ needs.